melowntech/workshop/tutorials/cadastre.rst

 Displaying cadastre over 3D data
 --------------------------------

-In this tutorial we shall combine 3D data from Bohemian village Jenstejn that we made available for this purpose with both raster and vector cadastre provided by `State Administration of Land Surveying and Cadastre (ČÚZK) <http://www.cuzk.cz/en>`_ .
+In this tutorial we combine 3D data of a Czech village Jenštejn that we made available for this purpose with both raster and vector cadastre provided by `State Administration of Land Surveying and Cadastre (ČÚZK) <http://www.cuzk.cz/en>`_ .

 This tutorial expects that you have already set up your VTS backend.